peedy2495/vagrant-openstack/README.md

 https://www.server-world.info/en/note?os=Ubuntu_20.04&p=openstack_xena
 Refer this link for usage and testing beside official OpenStack documentation.

-Repository-sources will be configured to pull all required packages from a cached nexus-proxy
+Repository-sources will be configured to pull all required packages from a cached nexus-proxy For using repositories without proxy, replace assets/base/sources.list with original URLs

+Outside of vagrant-provisioning e.g. on bare-metal define the real assets folder-location/mount in assets/global.rb

 Overview of Services: